Chat with us, powered by LiveChat

 Australian National Character Check (ANCC) makes every effort to provide updated and accurate information to its customers.
 However due to the continuously changing nature of legislations for the Commonwealth and various States and Territories, it is inevitable that some information may not be up to date.
 The information on the website is general information only.
 The contents on the website do not constitute legal or professional advice and should not be relied upon as a substitute for legal or professional advice.
 While we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, suitability, accuracy or availability with respect to the information.

-The police check in Australia is a nationwide document.
+The Nationally Coordinated Criminal History Check in Australia is a nationwide document.
 It helps employers and other decision makers to assess the "suitability" of their candidates.
 This is particularly important for sensitive roles like nursing where workers have regular access to vulnerable persons in our community.

-The police check result contains all records of a person's engagement with the Australian legal system.
-The offences/convictions disclosed in a police check result are related to the purpose the candidate selects.
+The Nationally Coordinated Criminal History Check result contains all records of a person's engagement with the Australian legal system.
+The offences/convictions disclosed in a Nationally Coordinated Criminal History Check result are related to the purpose the candidate selects.

-Like most other recruitments and roles, the police check is also an essential requirement for anyone who wants to be a Healthcare worker.
+Like most other recruitments and roles, the Nationally Coordinated Criminal History Check is also an essential requirement for anyone who wants to be a Healthcare worker.

 The Nursing and Midwifery Board of Australia (NMBA) makes it mandatory for all applicants to declare their criminal history in all places they ever resided.
 It may also include disclosing your criminal record for convictions obtained outside the country.

-How does the NMBA assess a candidate's police check?
+How does the NMBA assess a candidate's Nationally Coordinated Criminal History Check?

 When assessing a candidate's criminal records, the "NBMA" must abide by some rules.
 These rules are called the "Registration Standards".
 And decide whether a health worker's criminal history is relevant to their practice.